GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/README.md

 ![ViaVersionProtocolSupport](https://github.com/user-attachments/assets/286e9bf8-63c5-4208-83e8-34afa77ac676)

 ViaVersionProtocolSupport adds compatibility for Minecraft versions 1.4.6–1.6.4, similar to what ProtocolSupport provided, and extends support to classic versions (c0.0.15–1.4.6), which ProtocolSupport did not cover.

+it's Known as ProtocolSupport NeXT.

 ---